LiprikON2/Spaceorbit.io/server/Readme.md

 ### Server API

 <details>
-    <summary>Unfold to see the list of all API Routes of Main Microservice</summary>
+    <summary>Unfold to see the list of all API Routes of Spaceorbit-server</summary>

     GET /users
     POST /users